Print on Demand for Non-Clothing Products: Market Gaps and How to Fill Them

 - Uncover Unique Features or Audiences

 - Can you customize in quirky ways others can’t?
-Maybe offer a product with eco-friendly packaging, or bundle items (like matching pet bowls and placemats).
+Maybe offer a product with eco friendly packaging or bundle items (like matching pet bowls and placemats).

-When researching, don’t just chase the obvious.
-Use online research tools to check keyword demand, like what terms buyers use most often.
-If you’re unsure whether a niche is profitable, try a quick run with a Profit Margin Pricing Calculator to see if smaller, less saturated items still offer solid returns.
+If you’re unsure whether a niche is profitable try a quick run with a Profit Margin Pricing Calculator to see if smaller less saturated items still offer solid returns.

 Evaluating Customer Pain Points and Unmet Needs